vlang/v/README.md

 ## Android graphical apps

-With V's `vab` tool, building V UI and graphical apps on Android can become as easy as:
+With V's `vab` tool, building V UI and graphical apps for Android can become as easy as:

 ```
 ./vab /path/to/v/examples/2048